 Speaking of the headband, I found it very much adjustable.
-Instead of dealing with rigid extendable rods, you could just look at the couple of Velcro straps to keep the headband firm.
-It can takie the shape and size of your head before you know it.
+Instead of dealing with rigid extendable rods, you could look at a couple of Velcro straps to keep the headband firm.
+It can take shape and size of your head before you know it.

 Usually, the headset comes in two colors, black or white.
 And considering so, there is nothing that can draw too much attention if you want to wear them on the subway.
 Moreover, the size is just amply good to carry it in a backpack.
 The right ear cup has a power button and a chat volume regulator.
 However, the second attribute is present in the left ear cup too along with a micro USB port for charging and proprietary port.

 As I said earlier, the elastic band makes tracing your perfect fit easy.
 It is something that is exclusive to SteelSeries.
-The weight of the device is also commendable in regard to this, 9.9 ounces.
-The ear cups create a tight seal around my ears but at the same time they are breathable too.
+The weight of the device is also commendable regarding this, 9.9 ounces.
+The ear cups create a tight seal around my ears, but at the same time, they are breathable too.
 However, my only complaint is that whenever I walk with them on, they tend to bounce.

-With the SteelSeries Engine 3 software, you can easily mold with the surround sound and create profiles and link them to each individual games and programs.
+With the SteelSeries Engine 3 software, you can easily mold with the surround sound and create profiles and link them to each game and programs.

-The last time I have tested with Overwatch, The Witcher 3: Wild Hunt, StarCraft II: Nova Covert Ops and Marvel heroes to check how the headset works with checkered genres.
+The last time I have tested with Overwatch, The Witcher 3: Wild Hunt, StarCraft II: Nova Covert Ops and Marvel heroes to check how the headset works with diverse genres.

 Considering all the basic features that a headset gears on, it is truly refreshing to find that the Arctis 7 has a complete solution package all for only $50 more than its wired counterparts.

 While some features require a little legwork from you, no action is difficult with it.
-Adding in the great audio, which is perfect more for games than music, this is by far the most desirable and effective gaming headset any company has ever produced till now.
+Adding in the great audio, which is perfect more for games than music, this is by far the most popular and effective headset any company has ever produced till now.